SwissDataScienceCenter/renku/docs/developer/general/json_web_tokens.rst

 Usage in Renku
 --------------

-Keycloak serves as an identity provider to Renku by acting as OpenID connect provider to the Renku GitLab instance.
+Keycloak serves as an identity provider to Renku by acting as an OpenID connect provider to the Renku GitLab instance.
 Personal `access
 <https://tools.ietf.org/html/rfc6749#section-1.4>`_- and `identity tokens
 <http://openid.net/specs/openid-connect-core-1_0.html#CodeIDToken>`_ from